 Will Improve send me reminders so I know when my revalidation is due?

-Yes, we will send all AHPs regular reminder emails about revalidation, starting 6 months before the expiry date.
+Yes, we will send all AHPs and COs regular reminder emails about revalidation, starting six months before the revalidation due date.
 It is your responsibility to ensure that all your registered information is kept up to date, including your unique personal email address, in order to receive the reminders.
-Please monitor your email address and check that emails from email@example.com are not being diverted to your spam folder.
-You will also receive status updates every 6 months.
+Please monitor your email address and check that emails from firstname.lastname@example.org are not being diverted to your spam folder.
+You will also receive status updates every six months.
 These will tell you when each of your qualifications is due for revalidation.

 How do I revalidate?

-Please log in to your Personal Training Dashboard, then you can either click on the 'Revalidation' link on the left, or scroll down to the relevant OCQ(AHP) and click 'Enrolment for revalidation and revalidation information'.
+Please log in to your Personal Training Dashboard, then you can either click on the 'Revalidation' link on the left, or scroll down to the relevant course and click 'Enrolment for revalidation and revalidation information'.
 Once you pay you will gain access to course materials.
+(Please note that in order to enrol on the FCCO revalidation course, you will need an enrolment code from APHA.
+Please see Briefing Note 02/22, points 15 and 16 for further information.)

 How much is it to revalidate?